-When towing a trailer, you will encounter:
+When hauling a camper, you will encounter:

-- Increased Turning Radius.
-This means you must make wider turns to keep from hitting curbs, vehicles, and anything else on your inside corner. - Increased Stopping Distances.
-To compensate for increased stopping distances, while following another vehicle on the highway, stay one rig length away from the vehicle in front of you for every 10 mph of your speed. - Different Vehicle Handling Dynamics.
-Your trailer will be more sensitive to steering in windy conditions.
+- Increased Stopping Distances.
+To compensate for increased stopping distances, while following another vehicle on the highway, stay one rig length away from the vehicle in front of you for every 10 mph of your speed. - Decreased Rear View Visibility.
+Wide or extended mirrors will help remedy this hindrance. - Higher Center of Gravity.
+With the weight of your camper sitting high up on the back of your truck, you must be extra careful when turning to keep your camper and truck well balanced. - Different Vehicle Handling Dynamics.
+Your vehicle will be more sensitive to steering in windy conditions.
 Larger vehicles passing will have a greater effect on the control and handling of the vehicle. - Slower Acceleration.
 You will need a longer distance to pass, due to slower acceleration and increased length.